 The time ranges (periods) between the vaccines were given as months.
-Vaccine time ranges can also be calculated by noting that a month is composed of four weeks and by converting the time rages into weeks.
+Vaccine time ranges can also be calculated by noting that a month is composed of four weeks and by converting the time rages into weeks; ≥4-month vaccine interval is considered as a month; no need to calculate it by converting into weeks.